facebook/docusaurus/website/docs/styling-layout.md

 #### Dark Mode {#dark-mode}

-To customize the Infima variables for dark mode you can add the following to `src/css/custom.css`.
+To customize the Infima variables for dark mode, you can add the following to `src/css/custom.css`.

 ```css title="/src/css/custom.css"
 html[data-theme='dark'] {